-- If there are unconfirmed users within the import queue, clear them by clicking the Clear Unconfirmed Users button, as shown below.
+- If there are unconfirmed users within the import queue, clear them by clicking Clear Unconfirmed Users.

 - A confirmation screen appears with the current tally of unconfirmed users.
-Click the Clear Import Results button to confirm.
+Click Clear Import Results to confirm.

 It is not possible to select and remove specific users at this time.
 The only option is to clear all users.
 If an admin mistakenly clears all users from the queue, they can rerun a full import to restore the queue back to its prior state.
 To restore the import queue, an incremental import will not suffice—a full import is required.